xkcococo/kexu.github.io/_posts/2023-1-13-Use-QIIME2-to-Preprocess-16S-Sequencing-Files.md

   --p-n-threads 24
 ```

-Now we have our `table-dada2.qza` and `rep-seqs-dada2.qza` for generating taxonomy table and feature table.
+With this command, we have generated `table-dada2.qza` and `rep-seqs-dada2.qza` for creating the taxonomy table and feature table.

 <br>
-**Step 4: Using classifier to generate our taxonomy table.**
+**Step 4: Generating the Taxonomy Table.**

+There are two options for generating the taxonomy table:
-Here we have two options: 1.
-[Train your own feature classifier](https://docs.qiime2.org/2022.11/tutorials/feature-classifier/), or 2.
-Use [pre-traiend feature classifier](https://docs.qiime2.org/2022.11/data-resources/) provided by QIIME 2.
+1. [Train your own feature classifier](https://docs.qiime2.org/2022.11/tutorials/feature-classifier/), or 2.
+Use a [pre-traiend feature classifier](https://docs.qiime2.org/2022.11/data-resources/) provided by QIIME 2.

-Here we used pre-trained classifier Silva 138 99% OTUs full-length sequences.
+In this tutorial, we will use the pre-trained classifier "Silva 138 99% OTUs full-length sequences."

 ```
 #download classifier